patti/astropy/docs/modeling/index.rst

 of all models used to build a compound model.
 You can learn more details in the :doc:`compound-models` documentation.

+Likewise, models can be convolved to form a new compound model using the :func:`~astropy.convolution.convolve_model` function.
+See :doc:`convolve-models` for examples.

 Using `astropy.modeling`
 ========================